-Northwestern offers departmental internships under the direction of the Career Development Center.
-The major purpose of an internship is to give the student the opportunity to put into practice the theories, knowledge and skills learned in the classroom.
-Students secure internships with the assistance of the director of career development.
-Recent internships have included placements in banking, social service, marketing, journalism, church education, theater, insurance and accounting.

-All departmental internships earn from 2-12 credits on a pass/no pass basis, with either two or four credits to apply toward the student's major (see the college course section, course 417, for the credits that apply toward the major).
-The number of credits earned will be generally based on a scale of one credit for each 52.5 hours of work.
+Northwestern offers credit-bearing internships under the direction of the Compass Center for Career & Calling.
+The major purpose of an internship is to give the student an opportunity to put into practice the theories, knowledge and skills learned in the classroom.
+Students secure internships with the assistance of the director of experiential education.
+All credit-bearing internships earn from 2-12 credits on a pass/no pass basis, with either two or four credits to apply toward the student's major (see the college course section, course 417, for the credits that apply toward the major).
+The number of credits earned will be generally based on a scale of one credit for each 40 hours of work.
 While participating in an internship, the student may apply to take other regular or directed study courses under the supervision of one or more Northwestern faculty members for a maximum of 18-credit hours for the term.
-Students are allowed to complete departmental internships during more than one academic term; however, a maximum of 16 internship credits may apply toward graduation.
+Students are allowed to complete credit-bearing internships during more than one academic term; however, a maximum of 16 internship credits may apply toward graduation.